pickleball002/kenr/docs/origplayers.md

 Randa is a female.
 Rather than add a player by name and 'rebuild' the system add Rando or Randa by exact name. \
 If you have 2 in the game just add Rando350 and Rando351.

+Age

+Age should be 19 for everyone initially.
+If you elect to create a new division which is age related then change everyone you want elibigle for that to the new age.
+In other words if you want to track mixed 35+ then take all players aged 35 and over that are interested and set it to 35.

+If you have a 35 mixed and a men's 50 for example then those men over 50 should be marked as 50, and then they will fall into both rating systems.